rgrannell1/kea/README.md

 #### - Variadic Functions

-Most collection functions in Kea have forms that take a collection of items, or an indeterminate number of items through the ellipses parametre.
-The latter form is denoted with an underscore suffix and is more succint but less flexible than its alternative.
+Most collection functions in Kea have forms that take a collection of items, or an indeterminate number of items through the ellipses parametre ( ... ).
+The latter form is denoted with an underscore suffix and is more succinct but less flexible than its alternative.

 ```r
 xMap (x := x, list(1, 2, 3))